 - a brief proposal (of approximately 500 words) [click here for the template] explaining the connections between their studies and the community at large that they expect to explore during their internship in the selected workplace.
 The proposal should be accompanied by a list of courses taken for the Language and Communication major and make specific reference to these courses and to the programme learning outcomes of the Language and Communication major.

-* If the internship is completed in the summer semester of 2022, the honours classification for the BA Degree will be considered in September 2022.
+* If the internship is completed in the summer semester, the honours classification for the BA Degree will be considered in September of the same year.

 Students must secure a placement with a suitable organization and may propose their own arrangements, to be approved by the course coordinator.
 The following organizations are also currently accepting applications for internships in connection with this course: